MSC Napoli: Breaking-up of wreck

-On 9 July 2007 MSC Napoli was refloated, but was immediately re-beached as a crack measuring 3 m was found in the vessel's hull, running down both sides and through the keel.
+On 9 July 2007 MSC Napoli was refloated, but was re-beached on 12 July as a crack measuring 3 m was found in the vessel's hull, running down both sides and through the keel.
 The decision was made to break the ship up near Branscombe beach; this was attempted using explosives after a previous attempt to use the spring tides failed to break the ship apart.

 With MSC Napoli remaining in one piece a first controlled explosion blew holes in the deck plating in order to expose the structural beams below using shaped charges with a second cutting punch charge timed 50 milliseconds later than the first.
 That job successfully exposed the beams, so more charges were planted across the beams which were ultimately severed.
 With only her deck plates on the main deck holding the vessel together around the bridge structure of the vessel, two tugs at either end of the ship tried to pull the ship apart.

 On 20 July 2007 a third controlled explosion finally split the ship in two.